Luipada

 Luipa or Luipada (c.
-10th century) was a mahasiddha siddhacharya from Eastern India.
-He was a Buddhist saint from the Kãivartā community.
+10th century) was a mahasiddha siddhacharya from Pala Empire (Present day Eastern India and Bangladesh).
+He was a Buddhist saint from the Kayastha community.
 He was a writer of a number of Buddhist texts and one of the early poets of Charyapada, a late Apabhraṃśa collection of poems.

 Nomenclature and etymology

 Although the Tibetan translation for Lui is "the fish-gut eater", the root of the word is probably Sanskrit lohita which means "red" and the names like Luidhar, Luichandra and Luiya mentioned in the Dharmamangals of the late medieval period originated from the same root.

 Ayyappapanicker & Akademi (1997: p.
 599) amplify the view of prior scholarship in that the nomenclature "Luipa" is related to the Brahmaputra River:

 Several scholars, such as K. L. Barua and Dimbeswar Neog, hold the view that his poetic name is reminiscent of his earlier days spent on the bank of the Luit, i.e. the Brahmaputra.
 His vocabulary and diction are clearly old Assamese."